Charlotte's Web (1973 film): Casting

 In January 1972, it was reported that Henry Gibson, Debbie Reynolds, and Tony Randall had signed on to provide the voices of Wilbur, Charlotte, and Templeton.
 Writing in his autobiography, Barbera wrote that Reynolds had called him and said that she was willing to join the project even without being paid.
 Although Randall had completed all of his voicework, co-director Iwao Takamoto wrote that "his readings just went flat, which surprised all of us.
 Tony's delivery was a bit too sophisticated and his singing was too operatic.
 He did not have enough of that raunchy feeling that the character required."
 Barbera felt Randall had to be replaced, and approached Paul Lynde, who was voicing characters in The Perils of Penelope Pitstop and other Hanna-Barbera TV shows at the time, to do a reading.
 Lynde was officially cast in the following spring, which was followed by Agnes Moorehead, Rex Allen, Pamelyn Ferdin, and Martha Scott who had joined the cast.

 Release

-Charlotte's Web was originally slated to be released during the summer of 1972, but by September 1972, its release was pushed back to early 1973.
-The film premiered at the Radio City Music Hall on February 22, 1973, which was followed with its general release on March 1, 1973, by Paramount Pictures in the United States.
-The film was accompanied in theaters by the animated short The Headless Horseman of Sleepy Hollow.
+The film was originally slated to be released during the summer of 1972, but by September 1972, its release was pushed back to early 1973.
+It premiered at Radio City Music Hall on February 22, 1973, which was followed with its general release on March 1, 1973, by Paramount Pictures in the United States.
+It was accompanied in theaters by the animated short The Headless Horseman of Sleepy Hollow.
 It was also released in West Germany on March 30, 1973, as well as August 11 in Sweden, August 25 in Japan, and September 4, 1981, in Australia.

 The film was first released on VHS in 1979, followed by three more re-releases in 1988, 1993, and 1996.
 It made its DVD debut on June 19, 2001.
-A second DVD release of the film was released in 2006.
+A second DVD release of it was released in 2006.